neondatabase/neon/docs/rfcs/030-vectored-timeline-get.md

 At the end of this epic, `Timeline::get` forwards to `Timeline::get_vectored`, i.e., it's an all-or-nothing type of change.

+It is encouraged to deliver this feature incrementally, i.e., do many small PRs over multiple weeks.
+That will help isolate performance regressions across weekly releases.

 # Interaction With Sharding

 [Sharding](https://github.com/neondatabase/neon/pull/5432) splits up the key space, see functions `is_key_local` / `key_to_shard_number`.